aanandshekharroy/aanandshekharroy.github.io/_posts/2018-01-20-rxjava-flowables.md

   feature: rxJava.png
 ---

 To understand Flowables, we need to understand Observables first.
 Observables are those entities which we observe for any event.
-Observables are used when we have relatively few items over the time and there is no risk of overflodding consumers.
-If there is a possiblity that the consumer can be overflodded, then we use Flowable.
-One example could be getting huges amount of data from a sensor.
-They typically psh out data at a high rate.
-In previous version of RxJava, this overflooding could be prevented by applying backpressure.
-But in RxJava 2, the development team has separated these two kind of producers into two entities. i.e. Observale and Flowables.
+Observables are used when we have relatively few items over the time and there is no risk of overflooding consumers.
+If there is a possibility that the consumer can be overflooded, then we use Flowable.
+One example could be getting a huges amount of data from a sensor.
+They typically push out data at a high rate.
+In the previous version of RxJava, this overflooding could be prevented by applying back pressure.
+But in RxJava 2, the development team has separated these two kinds of producers into two entities. i.e. Observable and Flowable.
 According to documentation:

 >    A small regret about introducing backpressure in RxJava 0.x is that instead of having a separate >    base reactive class, the Observable itself was retrofitted.
 The main issue with backpressure is >    that many hot sources, such as UI events, can't be reasonably backpressured and cause unexpected >    MissingBackpressureException (i.e., beginners don't expect them).